zakabdelhamid/Exploratory-Analysis-of-COVID-19-Deaths-and-Vaccination-with-SQL/README.md

 # 📊 Exploratory Data Analysis on COVID-19: Deaths and Vaccination with SQL

+An end-to-end data analysis project showcasing SQL and Python skills through the exploration of COVID-19 deaths and vaccination datasets from Our World in Data.

 **Keywords:** SQL, Data Analysis, Our World in Data, COVID-19, Vaccination, Mortality, Data Aggregation, Visualization

 ---